saiuday73105/DNSSEC-Resolver/README.md

 - Like this the process is continued  till the while loop we started is broken.

 The “DNSSEC not supported” case arises if at any zone we do not get RRSet, RRSig, or DS record of the child zone.
-Apart from this, the “DNSSEC verifica on failed” case arises when the hash of the public KSK obtained from the child zone does not match with the DS of the child obtained from the parent zone and also when are not able to validate the RRSig of DNSKEY or DS record.
+Apart from this, the “DNSSEC verification failed” case arises when the hash of the public KSK obtained from the child zone does not match with the DS of the child obtained from the parent zone and also when are not able to validate the RRSig of DNSKEY or DS record.